 Click here for all information regarding New planting.

-When planting peonies in autumn 2020; the benefits of the investing in 3-5 eyes compared to 2-3 eyes:
+When planting peonies in fall 2021; benefits of investing in 3-5 eyes compared to 2-3 eyes:

 Number of stems/flowers per plant (2-3 or 3-5 eyes):